 November 29, 2019 to February 23, 2020

-The recipient of the Prix François-Houdé will be named on Thursday, November 28, during the award ceremony, which will be taking place at La Guilde.
+The recipient of the Prix François-Houdé, Montserrat Duran Muntadas, was announced on Thursday, November 28, during the award ceremony, which took place at La Guilde.
 This prize, awarded the Ville de Montréal, includes a grant and is given to a professional artist at the beginning of his or her career.
 It promotes the prominence of new creations on the Montreal crafts scene and helps young artist-creators share their artwork with the world.
-We invite you to discover a total of 21 works of art which showcase the best local artists.

-Love-Struck Souls, the exhibition of last year’s 2018 recipient Aurelie Guillaume
+LOVE-STRUCK SOULS, exhibition of the 2018 recipient Aurelie Guillaume Aurélie Guillaume

 “I believe in the importance of finding humour in tragedy, just like I believe that we can find beauty in ugliness.
 My work exists in these rich contradictions that are part of life.” - Aurélie Guillaume